 Industry Demand for UPRT Is Increasing

 The FAA has increased its focus on the importance of Upset Prevention & Recovery Training (UPRT).
-For example, regulations are now in place requiring all Airline Transport Pilots to receive UPRT and all Part 121 airlines to provide UPRT training by March of 2019.
-These measures are raising awareness among pilots across all sectors of aviation and the significant benefits of UPRT are being recognized by flight departments and individual pilots more than ever before.
+For example, regulations are now in place requiring all Airline Transport Pilots to receive UPRT and all Part 121 airlines to provide UPRT training.
+These measures are raising awareness among pilots across all sectors of aviation, and the significant benefits of UPRT are being recognized by flight departments and individual pilots more than ever before.
 The goal of UPRT is to help pilots bring everyone home safely through training that mitigates the risk of Loss of Control In-flight (LOC-I).
 However, the benefits of UPRT extend even beyond this critical goal; a topic we will investigate further later in this article.

 Any pilot who has ever experienced a “close call” or unanticipated upset event knows the feelings of disorientation and confusion that can leave a lasting and unsettling impression.
 Unfortunately, many LOC-I related accidents are not just close calls, but result in fatalities.
 In fact, LOC-I remains the number one cause of fatal accidents in all sectors of aviation.
 UPRT provides pilots with the confidence that they will be able to prevent or overcome an unexpected airplane upset and safely and effectively maneuver their aircraft back into the normal flight envelope should an upset occur.
 Without adequate training to provide them with strategies to quickly assess the situation and take appropriate action, the possibility of successful avoidance of an upset or the successful recovery is severely diminished and the results can be catastrophic.